DUE DATE: March 23, 2014 @ 7:59 am

 As you settle on some possible choices, you should answer these questions for each person, place, or thing:

-- Who are you going to talk to, interview, survey, etc.?
+(1) Who are you going to talk to, interview, survey, etc.?
 What are you going to read, interpret, analyze?
 Where are you going to sit, watch, and listen?
 Why do you think this person, place, and/or thing can help answer your question?
 What information do you think you can learn from this person, place, or thing that you can’t find in other people’s research?
+Be very specific here.
+I want exact names, titles.
+You cannot be vague here.

-- How are you going to get access to this person? to this place? to this thing?
+(2) How are you going to get access to this person? to this place? to this thing?
 Be specific here.
-Don’t tell me you’ll find them or it.
 If you are using your networks and connections, explain that to me.
+What is your relationship to the person, place, or thing?

-- Knowing your schedule and consulting the Calendar about the final deadline for the Final Research project, when will you conduct this research? gather these materials? do your observations?
-Again, be specific about time table.
-(This will help later when you’re sending me an Accountability Report.)
+(3) Knowing your schedule and consulting the Calendar about the final deadline for the Final Research project, when will you conduct this research? gather these materials? do your observations?
+Again, be specific about your preliminary time table: I want to see dates and a formal schedule for completing this work.
+This will help later when you’re sending me Accountability Reports.

-- What are you going to ask these people? what do you want to observe? what do you hope to read or understand from the thing?
+(4) What are you going to ask these people? what do you want to observe? what do you hope to read or understand from the thing?
 Here, be sure you need to include two key parts.
+These must be fully formed and complete if you are to be approved.

-a.
-If you are talking to human beings, you need to have your consent documents ready to go.
-Ask me how to prepare these documents.
+(a) If you are talking to human beings, you need to have your consent documents ready to go.
+Ask me how to prepare these documents, or consult the samples in GDrive.

-b.
-You need to include all the questions exactly as you intend to ask them.
-If you are reading something, let me know what questions you’ll be trying to answer as you read.
+(b) You need to include all the questions exactly as you intend to ask them.
+If you are interviewing someone, I want to see the sequence of questions and your plan for recording the interview.
+If you are analyzing documents, explain the questions you’ll be trying to answer as you read.
+I even want to see the forms you’ll complete as you read.
 If you are going to sit, watch, and listen, then tell me what you are looking for.
+Show me how you’ll collect your data.
 If you don’t write it down, you can’t ask it.
-Again, I want to see a plan from you.

 Because I am doing a semester research project and not writing a book, my inquiries are subject to limitations.
 Specifically, those limitations are _______________.
 Nevertheless, I think I can work within those limitations to do a project that is substantive because _______________.